Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 1. Watch the foster orientation video above to learn everything about the fostering process here at the Kansas Humane Society.

-2. After you’ve completed the video, visit the Foster Keeper website, select "Foster" and fill out your contact information and foster preferences.
+2. After you’ve completed the video, visit the Better Impact website and fill out your contact information.

 FAQ